 IMPORTANT NOTE: Once you have authenticated through the OhioLINK site, it is necessary for you to access databases/electronic resources through the OhioLINK web pages in order to use the correct off-campus web addresses.

-If you have any questions about off-campus access for electronic resources, please contact Mark Gooch (330-263- 2522) or call the Library's main number (330-263-2493) and ask for the reference desk.
-You can also refer to the OhioLINK Remote Authentication Frequently Asked Questions document.
+If you have any questions about off-campus access for electronic resources, please contact Mark Gooch (330-263- 2522) or call the Library's main number (330-263-2493) and ask for the research help desk.
+You can also refer to How to Access OhioLINK Databases.

 After doing a search in Google Scholar, the "Find It" link will usually be over in the right-hand portion of the results.
 Click it to search Wooster's holdings.
 If there is no "Find It" link, sometimes it will be located under "More" beneath the article info.